Salvatore-Love/YOLOv8-SMOT/README.md

 **Step 3: Install MMYOLO and its Dependencies (Following `mmyolo/README_Ours.md`)**

-To ensure MMYOLO is installed correctly for this project, we will follow the installation steps similar to those outlined in [`mmyolo/README_Ours.md`](mmyolo/README_Ours.md:0).
+To ensure MMYOLO is installed correctly for this project, we will follow the installation steps similar to those outlined in mmyolo.
 This involves installing `openmim` and then using it to install MMYOLO and its specific dependencies.

 1.  **Install `openmim`:**
     `openmim` is the official package manager for OpenMMLab projects.